ayman/hubs-research-acm-chi-2021/README.md

 @inproceedings{10.1145/3411764.3445729,
   author =       {Williamson, Julie and Li, Jie and Vinayagamoorthy,
-                  Vinoba and Shamma, David A. and Cesar, Pablo}, title =        {Understanding User Proxemics and Social Formations in an Instrumented Virtual Reality Workshop}, year =         2021, isbn =         978145038096, publisher =    {Association for Computing Machinery},
+                  Vinoba and Shamma, David A. and Cesar, Pablo}, title =        {Proxemics and Social Interactions in an Instrumented Virtual Reality Workshop}, year =         2021, isbn =         978145038096, publisher =    {Association for Computing Machinery},